Samsung/tizen-docs/docs/application/web/guides/security/ppm.md

 > **Note**
 > Since the privileges are grouped, the user's decision regarding 1 privilege applies to the whole group of related privileges.
 For example, if the user has granted permission to use the `http://tizen.org/privilege/account.read` privilege, permission is automatically granted to the `http://tizen.org/privilege/account.write` privilege also.
 Be aware that both privileges need to be declared in the application manifest file.
 If you declare only 1 of them, the above rule does not apply.

+## Related Information
+* Dependencies
+  - Tizen 4.0 and Higher for Mobile
+  - Tizen 4.0 and Higher for Wearable